Tips to Defeat the Sweet Tooth Monster!

 Solution: Eat at regular intervals throughout the day.

-Plan to eat a nourishing minimeal every four to five hours until 7 or 8 p.m.
+Plan to eat a nourishing minimal every four to five hours until 7 or 8 p.m.
 Most people find this stabilizes their energy and prevents impulse eating and bingeing.
 Eating before you run out of energy can prevent sugar cravings.

-2. Problem: Lack of sufficient dietary carbohydrates.
+2. Problem: Lack of Sufficient Dietary Carbohydrates

 Low-carbohydrate diets often create cravings for starchy foods and sweets.
 The reason: the brain prefers running on glucose, supplied by carbohydrates.
 When you don’t consume enough carbohydrates to fuel your body, you get hungry, which many people experience as a craving for sweet foods.